-When we’re writing longer essays that have with three (3) or more paragraphs, we should follow the essay-writing process, which will help you choose your topic and get your ideas organized.
+When we’re writing longer essays that have three (3) or more paragraphs, we should follow the essay-writing process, which will help you choose your topic and get your ideas organized.

 Next lesson: Using Transitional Words and Phrases

 The transcript is provided solely for your convenience.
 This essay-writing process is involving a number of steps that help you begin to think about writing your essay until you’ve proofread your final draft.
 The following are the steps of the essay-writing process that will help you with preparing for writing your essay.

 The Essay Writing Process: